apomps/CiscoSdWanToolKit/README.md

 This python script interacts with the Cisco SD-WAN vManage REST API, to perform network troubleshooting programmatically.
 Having a host IPv4 address as a starting point, this scripts attempts to:
 - Locate which site ID the host was originated, using OMP prefixes the controller received;
-- Managed devices (vEdges) generates ICMP packets to confirm reachability towards the host;
+- Managed devices (i.e.: vEdges, cEdges) generates ICMP packets using nPing to confirm reachability towards the target host;
 - Gather operational, such as interface, omp, bfd details of managed devices of the site;

 The idea is to have a CLI tool able to provide as much operational details as output, with minmal information as input, such as an IP or site ID.